vspw/ranger_automation_assist/README.md

 Dept=hr
 State=alaska
 ```
-Create a Ranger Policy for these set of key-values (Policy Name: Dynamic:hr-alaska-ReadWrite and ACL applied to group: hdp-hr-alaska-rw)
+Creates a Ranger Policy for these set of key-values (Policy Name: Dynamic:hr-alaska-ReadWrite and ACL applied to group: hdp-hr-alaska-rw)

 ```
 Dept=hr
 State=virginia
 ```
-Create a Ranger Policy for these set of key-values (Policy Name: Dynamic:hr-virginia-ReadWrite and ACL applied to group: hdp-hr-virginia-rw)
+Creates a Ranger Policy for these set of key-values (Policy Name: Dynamic:hr-virginia-ReadWrite and ACL applied to group: hdp-hr-virginia-rw)

 ```
 Dept=eng
 State=washington
 ```
-Create a Ranger Policy for these set of key-values (Policy Name: Dynamic:eng-washington-ReadWrite and ACL applied to group: hdp-eng-washington-rw)
+Creates a Ranger Policy for these set of key-values (Policy Name: Dynamic:eng-washington-ReadWrite and ACL applied to group: hdp-eng-washington-rw)

 ```
 Dept=eng
 State=california
 ```
-Create a Ranger Policy for these set of key-values (Policy Name: Dynamic:eng-california-ReadWrite and ACL applied to group: hdp-eng-california-rw)
+Creates a Ranger Policy for these set of key-values (Policy Name: Dynamic:eng-california-ReadWrite and ACL applied to group: hdp-eng-california-rw)

-The above input item will result in the following separate policies in Ranger:-
+- The above input item will result in the following separate policies in Ranger:-
  * Dynamic:hr-oregon-ReadWrite
  * Dynamic:hr-alaska-ReadWrite
  * Dynamic:hr-virginia-ReadWrite